 Train the trainer event

-The next train the trainer day is to be confirmed.
+The next train the trainer day is on Wednesday 18 September in London.

 - Introduction to the NPQML